 Shopping in Shoreditch is a unique experience, as this district is home to lots of little boutiques, second-hand shops, and local arts and crafts.
 There are four things about this place that make it a must-do shopping location: the Boxpark pop-up stores, the little shops stretching from Old Street to the lower section of Brick Lane, the markets and vintage shops on Brick Lane, not to mention Old Spitalfields Market and the countless boutiques in the immediate vicinity.

-If you want to explore London’s authentic shopping scene and go home with some edgy clothes and souvenirs, this is the perfect shopping destination.
+If you want to explore London’s authentic shopping scene and go home with some stylish yet different clothes and souvenirs, this is the perfect shopping destination.

 Best streets to shop in London